CaptionFormer: Unified Segmentation, Tracking, and Captioning for Spatio-Temporal Objects: Experiments

-\textbf{Additional results.} We show additional results about the prompt ablation and the impact of the tracking module in Appendix \ref{app-sec:ablations}.
-We add \method{} qualitative examples in Appendix~\ref{app-sec:qualitative1}, and discuss the failure cases and limitations of our method in Appendix~\ref{app-sec:failure-limitation3}, as well as give further implementation details in Appendix \ref{app-sec:details}.
+\textbf{Additional results.} We show additional qualitative examples in Supplementary~\ref{app-sec:qualitative1}, and discuss failure cases and limitations of our method in Section~\ref{app-sec:failure-limitation3}.
+Prompt ablation and the impact of the tracking module are presented in Section~\ref{app-sec:ablations} and further implementation details in Section \ref{app-sec:details}.